isabella232/magic-products-distribution-service/README.md

         - an object identifier of a user or group object within the NERC AAD
   - at least one `distribution` with:
     - a distributor of MAGIC
-    - at least one `distribution_option` with:
     - a `transfer_option` with:
       - a `href` value containing:
         - a URI using the `file://` protocol, referencing a locally accessible file, under 5GB in size

 ## Usage